 (Picture taken April 22, 2024)

-Kate Maurras, Executive Committee | Fort Smith
+Kate Maurras, Secretary | Fort Smith

 Kate Boreham Maurras, a Fort Smith native, completed her B.S. at William Woods College.
 She taught preschool briefly before becoming a stylist for Etcetera, a NYC Fashion Company which she held for 20 years.
 She has served on the following boards: Girl Scouts, Girls Inc., Fort Smith Art Center, Bost Foundation, United Way, Good Samaritan Clinic, and the Bonneville House.
 She currently volunteers teaching Active Parenting and the Safe Babies Program through the Sebastian County Courts.
 She has raised two children who both currently live and work in Texas.
 She has been married to Hugh for 28 years.